 The average number of working hours for placements is 39 hours per fortnight.
 You are paid weekly by your sponsor and have certain statutory employment rights including annual leave, public holidays, maternity leave and a written statement of your terms and conditions of employment.
 Tax may be deducted from your pay if applicable but your CE pay is exempt from the Universal Social Charge.
 CE participants pay PRSI at Class A8/A9 which counts as a full Class A contribution.
 If your CE payment is less than €352 a week you do not pay any employee contribution.
 If your CE payment is over €352 a week you pay an employee PRSI contribution of 4%.

-Childcare: If you apply for a CE scheme and you need childcare in order to become a CE participant, you may be eligible for the Childcare Education and Training Support (CETS) scheme or the Subsidised After-school Child Care Scheme (pdf).
+Childcare: If you need childcare in order to become a CE participant, you may be eligible for the Community Employment Childcare (CEC) programme.
+It provides subsidised childcare places for children up to the age of 13.

 Since 16 January 2012 new participants on Community Employment (CE) schemes cannot claim another social welfare payment at the same time.
 New participants are people who have not been employed on a CE scheme in the previous 12 months.